CIS548/gdb-valgrind-demo/README.md

 This is a set of buggy programs to demonstrate how gdb and valgrind are super duper useful.
 This recitation has been/will be recorded, but we are providing the source code and walkthrough notes.

+This readme only appears when you clone the repository as the most recent commit.
+Please do let me know if any of the explanations here don't work 'cause I'll probably have to rewrite the commits :(

 ## Author

 [Antonio Esparza](https://github.com/alesparza), a 595 TA (but mostly a debugger)